 - Attorney: Choose an attorney that specializes in real estate.
 He or she draws up contracts and makes sure your business is in compliance with local ordinances.

 - Accountant: Help set up your business structure, file taxes for your fix and flip business, track your expenses and know what items are allowed to be written off.

-- REALTOR: Gives you accurate market data for the neighborhood you are flipping in.
+- Real Estate Agent: Gives you accurate market data for the neighborhood you are flipping in.
 They have industry knowledge and provide more accurate information than a real estate website.
 In most states, they work on commission and are paid by the seller.